W Idioms

 when it comes to (something)

-- speaking about something
+- speaking about something, considering something

 when least expected

-- when one does not expect something
+- when you do not expect something

 when one is good and ready